maim-lain/fourelements/book-1/lovescenes.md

 #### School orgy night:
 - Complete quest: Expanding the schoolhouse
-- go school at night blah blah
+- At night visit the school
-- 2nd time going to school at night will change scene slighty

 <br>

+#### Katara's ghost mom (Kya) blowjob:
+- Once you do the first blowjob scene with Katara you will get the scene the next night
+- Selecting Kya Blowjob from the home menu at night will replay the scene